Sumeeth-24/Blog/README.md

 - Tailwind.css
 - Material-UI
 - CK-Editor 5
+- Chat-Engine
+- Firebase

 ##  Features
 - Authentication and Authorization (using JSON web token, Formik and Yup for Validation)
 - Client Side Routing
 - Paginations
 - Searching
+- Comment and liking functionality
+- Chatroom (to make friends and talk with your friends)
 - Google OAuth